 TLC- CQC partners collaborate closely on all stove projects in Malawi and look forward to the opportunity to extend the program into Mozambique in due course.

-- Total LandCare (TLC), founded in 1999, works to improve the livelihoods of smallholder farmers in the region using community-based approaches to increasing agricultural production, food security, and incomes while ensuring sound, sustainable management of natural resources.
+Total LandCare (TLC), founded in 1999, works to improve the livelihoods of smallholder farmers in the region using community-based approaches to increase agricultural production, food security, and incomes while ensuring sound, sustainable management of natural resources.